Finance and Technology Conference 2023 on Decentralized Finance

 Isabella Chase, Senior Policy Advisor, TRM Labs

-Francisco di Fraga, Risks Officer, Sygnum Bank
+Francisco de Fraga, Risks Officer, Sygnum Bank

 Nico Hess, Legal and Policy Specialist, FINMA